 Conditions Treated With Epidural Injections

-Epidural steroid injections reduce inflammation related to back, neck or leg pain.
+Epidural steroid injections reduce pain and inflammation related to back, neck or leg pain.
 Several conditions that cause acute or chronic pain from nerve irritation can be treated with epidural steroid injections.

 - Lumbar degenerative disc disease